SYLLABUS FOR WCC ASTR&100 Introduction to Astronomy Fall 2010

 FINAL EXAMINATION

-The take-home final exam will consist of multiple choice questions designed to test your ability to synthesize information from the course.
-The final will also test your research, problem solving, and critical thinking abilities.
-The history for this class is that, if you do your own work and really understand the prior course content, the final exam will be challenging but straight-forward.
+The final exam will be a take-home exam.
+The test will consist of multiple choice questions designed to test your ability to synthesize information from the course.
+The final will also test your problem solving, and critical thinking abilities.
+The history for this class is that, if you do your own work on the assignments, and really understand the prior course content, the final exam will be challenging but straight-forward.
 Failure to keep up with and do the assigned weekly work will almost certainly result in a disastrous final exam.
-Questions on the final exam will cover material in the text, material discussed in class and at the class website, material covered in weekly assignments, and material in articles referenced on the final exam itself.
-You should budget about 15 hours during the last week of class for completing the final.
+Questions on the final exam will cover material in the text, material discussed in class and at the class website, and material covered in weekly assignments.
+DO NOT FAIL TO TAKE THE FINAL EXAM.

 ATTEND A PLANETARIUM SHOW

 Planetarium shows introduce you to the night sky in a warm, dry environment with a tour guide - Brad Snowder of WWU's planetarium facility.
-Visit the Planetarium Website for instructions on how/where to park and finding the planetarium.
-You need to attend one of the shows to get the full +10% credit.
-Other shows are scheduled besides the ones for this class, so if you're unable to attend on our schedule contact the instructor to possibly arrange to attend a different show.
-Cost is $3 and you pay the Whatcom Community College cashier in the LDC building.
-Your receipt is your ticket to extra credit.
+Visit the Planetarium Website for instructions on getting a ticket, and how/where to park and finding the planetarium.
+You need to attend one of the public shows to get the full +5% credit.

 POLICY ON MISSED OR LATE WORK